softwarefactory-project/DLRN/doc/source/api.rst

 worker, or any other form in the future.

 Note the API will refuse to promote using promote_name="consistent" or "current", since those are reserved keywords for DLRN.
+Also, a commit that has been purged from the database cannot be promoted.

 Normal response codes: 201

-Error response codes: 400, 403, 404, 415, 500
+Error response codes: 400, 403, 404, 410, 415, 500

 Request: